dickschrauwen/NwTranslate/README.md

 # NwTranslate
 A simple  and effective python module for multi language (web) applications

-For now, take a look at :
+# Take a look at the demo's
 - testtranslate.py
 - (for using with flask) how-to-use-in-flask.py